quentin-mckay/point-cloud-text-scroll/README.md

 ![site screenshot](./images/site_screenshot.jpg)

-A point cloud text scroll effect created for my portfolio site.
-Created with [cables.gl](https://cables.gl).
+A point cloud text scroll effect created for my portfolio site with [cables.gl](https://cables.gl).

 Text texture is randomly sampled to create an array of points.